rcosta358/cf_ai_code_reviewer/README.md

 ## Workflow

-1. User pastes code into the editor and clicks the review button
+1. User submits code
-2. The code is sent to the LLM with a system prompt that instructs how it should analyze the code and structure the response in JSON
+2. Backend sends code and system prompt to the LLM
-3. The LLM returns structured review feedback
+3. LLM returns structured JSON review
-4. The review is stored and displayed to the user
+4. Review is stored and displayed
-6. The user can use the chat to ask follow-up questions or provide additional context
+5. User can use the chat to ask follow-up questions or provide additional context

 Example of the structured review feedback returned by the LLM: